rchellasamy/ECSE4320_Advanced_Computer_Systems_Projects/Project_A4/README.md

 ## 12. Conclusion

-This project demonstrates that synchronization granularity is a first-order performance concern on multicore systems.
-While coarse-grained locking ensures correctness, it severely limits scalability due to contention and cache-coherence traffic.
-Lock striping provides a practical and effective improvement, balancing correctness, performance, and implementation complexity.
+This project demonstrates that synchronization granularity is a first-order performance concern in concurrent systems.
+While coarse-grained locking ensures correctness with minimal complexity, it severely limits scalability.
+Lock striping offers a practical improvement by reducing contention and coherence traffic, providing better performance while remaining relatively simple to reason about.

 ---